 Corner bodegas, stores on the first floor and apartments above, former grand Victorian residences converted into apartments, three-deckers built shoulder-to-shoulder, duplexes.
 Such building types define the real estate of neighborhoods dominated by small 2, 3, and 4 unit apartment buildings.
 Many are in older core neighborhoods of Eastern and Midwestern cities, or historic town centers in their hinterlands.
 If you wax romantic about the look and feel of such neighborhoods, with fresh pizza, falafel and an independent florist at the corner, then you might find the Lower West Side neighborhood worth a close look.
 This neighborhood is an absolutely outstanding example of the dominance of small 2, 3, and 4 unit apartment buildings compared to neighborhoods across the nation, as they make up a substantial portion of this neighborhood's real estate stock.
 In fact, no less than 64.0% of the real estate here is made up of such dwellings, which is higher than 99.5% of all U.S. neighborhoods.

 In addition, if you like crowded places, then you will probably enjoy the the Lower West Side neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 96.5% of neighborhoods in the U.S., with 27,512 people per square mile living here.
-Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
-To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
-And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Lower West Side neighborhood is one of the most walkable neighborhoods in America.
+Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
+What many people don't realize is that most of America's premier vacation locations are also very walkable.
+The Lower West Side neighborhood is among the top 5% of American neighborhoods in terms of walkability.

 Would you like to be able to ride your bike to work?
 If you are attracted to the idea of getting a little exercise of the two-wheeled type while reducing your carbon footprint, bicycling to work might be the answer.
 But which neighborhood you live in can make this either impossible, or alternatively, a great and realistic option.
 NeighborhoodScout's analysis revealed that the Lower West Side neighborhood is a fantastic option for bicycle commuters, as 5.5% of commuters here do ride their bikes to and from work on a daily basis.
 This is a higher amount than we found in 98.5% of the neighborhoods in America.